dong-w/dong-w.github.io/_pages/about.md

 * PhD of Engineering, 2022, Nara Institute of Science and Technology, Japan.
 * Master of Engineering, 2019, Nara Institute of Science and Technology, Japan.

-For more info
+For more information
 ------
-More info, please contact me
+Please contact me
 ```
 d.wang@ait.kyushu-u.ac.jp
 ```